fizcris/CarND-PID-Control-Project/README.md

     </tr>
 </table>

+## **PD controller - speed**
+In parallel to the steering controller a speed PD controller has been added.It basically slows down the vehicle when big oscillations start to occurr to avoid making an unstable system that goes off track.
+***
+***
+# PID modifications
 ## Anti Windup

 Although it is highly unlikely we enter in windup situations in this particular controller it is always nice to implement anti-windup methods to saturate the integral part and the output.